Visser frames for sublogics of $\mathbf{IL}$: Concluding remarks

 \section{Concluding remarks}

-In this paper, we investigated finite model property for several sublogics of $\IL$ with respect to simplified Veltman frames.
-Among other things, we proved that $\CL$ has finite model property with respect to simplified $\CL$-frames (Theorem~\ref{SV2}).
-Then, Ignatiev's proof of the arithmetical completeness for $\CL$ is verified.
+In this paper, we investigated the modal completeness and the finite frame property of several extensions of $\IL^-(\J{4}_+)$ with respect to Visser frames.
+Among other things, we proved that $\CL$ has the finite frame property with respect to $\CL$-Visser frames (Theorem~\ref{SV2}).
+Then, Ignatiev's proof of the arithmetical completeness of $\CL$ (Theorem \ref{ACT}) is now verified.

-Moreover, our result is applicable to completeness with respect to topological semantics.
-In~\cite{IK2021}, Iwata and Kurahashi proved that $\CL$ is complete with respect to their topological semantics by translating a simplified $\CL$-frame to a bitopological space.
-Since Ignatiev's counter simplified $\CL$-model is infinite, Iwata and Kurahashi asked whether $\CL$ has finite model property with respect to topological semantics or not.
-By Theorem~\ref{SV2}, we affirmatively solve this problem. \begin{cor} The logic $\CL$ has finite model property with respect to Iwata and Kurahashi's topological semantics. \end{cor}
+Moreover, our result is applicable to the completeness of these logics with respect to topological semantics.
+In~\cite{IK2021}, a topological semantics of extensions of $\CL$ was introduced.
+Also, it is proved that $\CL$ is sound and complete with respect to that topological semantics by translating every $\CL$-Visser frame into a bitopological space.
+Since Ignatiev's counter $\CL$-Visser model is infinite, it is asked in \cite[Problem 6.3]{IK2021} whether $\CL$ has the finite frame property with respect to topological semantics or not.
+Theorem~\ref{SV2} of the present paper also answers this problem affirmatively.

+\begin{cor} The logic $\CL$ has the finite frame property with respect to Iwata and Kurahashi's topological semantics. \end{cor}